 - you are charged with, convicted, or found guilty of any relevant offence, or

-- a professional conduct determination or finding is made against you, or referred to the Department of Justice and Regulation by one of the professional bodies listed in What is checked.
+- a professional conduct determination or finding is made against you, or referred to the Department of Justice and Community Safety by one of the professional bodies listed in What is checked.

 Are you an organisation engaging people in child-related work?